Chris Bailey (musician, born 1950): Biography

 In February 1971, Bailey formed Headband with Joff Bateman on drums, Peter Beagley (later known as Peter Head) on keyboards and lead vocals, and Mauri Berg on guitar and lead vocals.
 McFarlane described this group's style as "progressive/blues rock ... [they] played everything from blues and jazz to folk and country".
 They disbanded in 1974 and, in March the next year, Bailey issued a solo single, "Sunday Too Far Away", on RCA.
 Bailey rejoined Head in Mount Lofty Rangers, an "ad hoc country rock outfit", which had a variable line up including Bon Scott.
 During 1975 Bailey hosted a music TV series on Australian Broadcasting Corporation (ABC), Solid Air.
 Between 1975b and 1977 he rejoined Red Angel Panic (in its Dangerball phase) and recorded quite a number of tracks with the band, which are being remastered to be released in 2015.
 He had a short stint with another band, Salvation Air Force.

 In 1976, he joined pub rockers, The Angels, with Graham Bidstrup (aka "Buzz Throckman") on drums, John Brewster on rhythm guitar and vocals, his brother Rick Brewster on lead guitar, and Bernard "Doc" Neeson on lead vocals.
 Upon joining Bailey "allowed Neeson to concentrate on his duties as frontman", Neeson had previously played bass guitar for the group.
 During New Year's Eve 1979, The Angels performed on the Sydney Opera House steps, where Bailey and Neeson both received head cuts requiring stitches from bottles thrown by the audience.
 Bailey left the band early in 1982 after working on their first five studio albums.

 Bailey worked with a range of artists including Gotham City (with former bandmate, Rob Tillett, in 1982), PM, Invisible Men, Wendy Saddington Band, The Famous Nobodies, and Rat Tat Tat.
 During late 1983, Bailey was living in Sydney and was approached by ABC to join a songwriting team working on a TV pop music drama, Sweet and Sour (July–August 1984).
-Bailey co-wrote tracks with Bidstrup and Mark Callaghan (ex-Riptides on guitar and vocals), together they formed a pop rock group, Gang Gajang, with Geoffrey Stapleton (ex-The Aliens) on keyboards, guitar and vocals.
+Bailey co-wrote tracks with Bidstrup and Mark Callaghan (ex-Riptides on guitar and vocals), together they formed a pop rock group, GANGgajang, with Geoffrey Stapleton (ex-The Aliens) on keyboards, guitar and vocals.
 Bailey remained with the group until his death.
 Periodically from 2001 he also performed in various line-ups of The Angels.